picfab/picfab-fabienpicard_12_22032021.github.io/README.md

 See the documentation here : [Server for the API](https://picfab.github.io/picfab-fabienpicard_12_22032021.github.io/docs/tutorial-instal-server-api-tutorial.html)

-If your server is not on `http://localhost:3002/`
-You have to change the url for the API in file `src/Controller/dataApp.js`

 ## Documentation

 You can find the documentation for all components [here](https://picfab.github.io/picfab-fabienpicard_12_22032021.github.io/docs)